herospanda/Thesis_SijevanderVeen./README.md

 of  text  to  predict  syntactic  tags  of  words  These  tags  can be  used  to  find  phrases  in  textual  data.
 POS  tagging  is too  slow  for  large  collections.
 Frequent  n-grams  are  more likely to be meaningful phrases.

+B. Language models

-Language models are used on  many  languages,  mainly  frequently  spoken  languages, and  for  many  purposes.
+Language models are used
+on  many  languages,  mainly  frequently  spoken  languages, and  for  many  purposes.
 To  estimate  the  relative  likelihood of  different  phrases  is  useful  in  many  natural  language